US court rejects immediate overturn of halt of Trump travel ban

 - Posted 05 Feb 2017 17:13

-WASHINGTON: A U.S. appeal court early on Sunday (Feb 5) denied an emergency appeal from the U.S. Department of Justice to restore a immigration order from President Donald Trump barring citizens from seven mainly Muslim countries and temporarily banning refugees.
+WASHINGTON: A US appeal court early on Sunday (Feb 5) denied an emergency appeal from the US Department of Justice to restore an immigration order from President Donald Trump barring citizens from seven mainly Muslim countries and temporarily banning refugees.

 The Department filed the appeal a day after a federal judge in Seattle ordered Trump's travel ban to be lifted.
 The president's Jan 27 order had barred admission of citizens from the seven nations for 90 days.